-- 8.9.1 The Line Pressure Regulator (29) is located on the front left side of the cabinet.
-Before adjusting, wait until the front LCD displays the System Pressure and Line Pressure together then immediately press the HOLD key to freeze the display. - 8.9.2 Pull back on the Line Pressure Regulator knob and slowly turn clockwise to raise or counterclockwise to lower the line pressure as viewed on the display. - 8.9.3 Press the knob inward to lock setting.
+8.9.1 The Line Pressure Regulator (29) is located on the horizontal frame member.
+Before adjusting, wait until the front LCD displays the System Pressure and Line Pressure together then immediately press the HOLD key to freeze the display.

+8.9.2 Back off the lock nut on the Line Pressure Regulator and slowly turn clockwise to raise or counterclockwise to lower the line pressure as viewed on the display.

+8.9.3 Tighten the lock nut to lock the setting.
 NOTE: for setting or verifying the High and Low alarms see paragraph 8.3 and 8.4.